The Five College Consortium

 Supervised Independent Courses

-African Languages: Afrikaans, Amharic, Twi, Wolof, Yoruba, Zulu
+African Languages: Afrikaans, Amharic, Igbo, Twi, Wolof, Yoruba

-European Languages: Albanian, Bulgarian, Czech, Danish, Dutch, Finnish, Georgian, Modern Greek, Hungarian, Modern Irish, Norwegian, Romanian, Ukrainian
+European Languages: Albanian, Armenian, Bosnian-Croation-Serbian, Bulgarian, Czech, Danish, Dutch, Finnish, Georgian, Modern Greek, Hungarian, Macedonian, Modern Irish, Norwegian, Romanian, Slovak, Ukrainian

-Asian Languages: Bangla/Bengali, Burmese, Cantonese for Mandarin Speakers, Dari, Filipino, Khmer, Lao, Malay, Mongolian, Nepali, Pashto, Sinhala, Thai, Tibetan, Vietnamese
+Asian Languages: Bangla/Bengali, Burmese, Cantonese for Mandarin Speakers, Dari, Filipino (Tagalog), Indonesian, Lao, Malay, Mongolian, Nepali, Pashto, Sinhala, Thai, Modern Tibetan, Vietnamese

 Languages of the Americas: Haitian Creole